giellalt/lang-koi/koi.md

+# Komi-Permyak description

+All documents in one file

 # Komi-Permyak disambiguator

 ## Delimiters

 Sentence delimiters are: "<.>" "<!>" "<?>" "<...>" "<¶>" sent

 ## Tags and sets

 ### Beginning and end of sentence
 BOS